Kodadecoded/kodadecoded.github.io/README.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes
+### Data Ready DFW

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Kodadecoded/kodadecoded.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Want to start your career path into IT and Data? visit [Data Ready DFW](https://www.datareadydfw.org/)). for details.
+We are a Nonprofit organization within DFW that provides Data literacy and internships to our local DFW community.
+We assist in individual projects, portfolios, career prep.
+Mentors from various backgrounds will assist interns inunderstanding programmning language, data analysis and research, as well as data visualizations.

 ### Contact Info:

 Having trouble reaching me?
-Check out my [LinkedIn](https://[docs.github.com/categories/github-pages-basics/](https://www.linkedin.com/in/kevinnomichith/)) or [Email](kevinnomichith@gmail.com) for business needs or project collaborations
+Check out my [LinkedIn](https://[docs.github.com/categories/github-pages-basics/](https://www.linkedin.com/in/kevinnomichith/)) or [Email](kevinnomichith@gmail.com) for business needs or project collaborations.